43 results found

 Integration of primary and secondary care for the management of respiratory disease is a long-held ambition.
 Here, we describe how respiratory specialists at a large NHS trust, working with primary care clinicians in the area, set up a GP hotline and respiratory support service in response to the COVID-19 pandemic, with the aim of enhancing delivery of care to patients in this unprecedented time.
 Working across traditional organisational boundaries in this way confers benefits to patients and clinicians, illustrating the value of new, integrated models of care.

-Thickett D, Voorham J, Ryan R, et al., 2020, Historical database cohort study addressing the clinical patterns prior to idiopathic pulmonary fibrosis (IPF) diagnosis in UK primary care, BMJ OPEN, Vol: 10, ISSN: 2044-6055
+Thickett D, Voorham J, Ryan R, et al., 2020, Historical database cohort study addressing the clinical patterns prior to idiopathic pulmonary fibrosis (IPF) diagnosis in UK primary care, BMJ Open, Vol: 10, Pages: 1-10, ISSN: 2044-6055

 Sethi R, Gawecki F, Mohamed M, et al., 2019, THE VETERANS SPECIFIC ACTIVITY QUESTIONNAIRE AS A PATIENT REPORTED OUTCOME MEASURE IN PULMONARY VASCULITIS AND INTERSTITIAL LUNG DISEASE, Winter Meeting of the British-Thoracic-Society, Publisher: BMJ PUBLISHING GROUP, Pages: A89-A89, ISSN: 0040-6376